 The left and right mouse buttons seem to register clicks from just about any angle, even from as far back as the DPI down button.
 This should register your clicks regardless of what style of grip you favour.

 The software is a bit on the large side for a download for a mouse driver at 62mb (driver ver 1.50 ) as well as the latest firmware for the mouse.
 This release of the drivers supports Windows XP 32 Bit, Windows Vista 32 Bit, Windows Vista 64 Bit, Windows 7 32 Bit, Windows 7 64 Bit, Windows 8.
-For those of you on Mac there are currently no drivers available, so you cannot take advantage of all the extra features that other platforms have - i hope that Roccat do release something in the future.
-Linux users are in luck, there are drivers on sourceforge.
-The linux drivers are not official roccat drivers but appear to give you a decent set of features.
+For those of you on Mac there are currently no drivers available, so you cannot take advantage of all the extra features that other platforms have - I hope that Roccat does release something in the future.
+Linux users are in luck, there are drivers on SourceForge.
+The Linux drivers are not official Roccat drivers but appear to give you a decent set of features.
 This should also be a great advantage to have on a Steam Machine.

-The best thing is i haven't had to restart my system once not, even after installing the software.
-I'm a huge fan of this, last thing i ever want to do is restart just from installing a mouse driver.
+The best thing is I haven't had to restart my system once not, even after installing the software.
+I'm a huge fan of this, the last thing I ever want to do is restart just from installing a mouse driver.

 The software is packed with many things and is broken down into 5 main tabs:

-1. Main Control - here you will find some of the most important thing you will want to change to get the most out of the mouse:
+1. Main Control - here you will find some of the most important things you will want to change to get the most out of the mouse:

 Sensitivity options - adjust the X and Y sensitivity

-Vertical scroll speed - how far scrolling the mouse wheel take scroll a page
+Vertical scroll speed - how far scrolling the mouse wheel takes scroll a page

 Horizontal tilt speed - adjust the speed of the mouse wheel tilting will scroll a page